-Africa Forum is the news and commentary media site of Africa Research International.
-Using internet and public events aggregation protocol, we harness an extensive poll of relevant facts and resource stratagems for collective evolution of African and World humanity.
+Africa Forum is the media site of Africa Research International dedicated to news, feature and forum commentary.
+Using internet public events aggregation protocol, we harness an extensive poll of relevant issues and resource stratagems for collective evolution of Africa and world humanity.

 Africa Research International Council on African Literature and Culture, IRCALC, is the first web based convergence of writers, scholars and researchers from around the world drawn by common interests, particularly, the literature, art and culture of Africa and her Diaspora.
 Editors see to the regular volumes of the Library of Critical Writing and have anchored up till the 15th series of the journals of African Literature (JAL), Critical Studies (Special) (CS), and New Poetry (NP).

 Coming at a timely period of millennial cultural awareness, IRCALC Editors since year 2000 argue for a more imaginative approach to leadership and development concerns through eloquent media discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to the vision.

 The Editors are ever vigilant in the truthful evaluation of governance, ethics and aesthetics across the world net.
 In the propagation of creative thought, IRCALC Editors have given impetus to a wealth of publications on African literary and cultural expressions.